MartinKlefas/News-NasDAQ/README.md

 - [NASDAQ daily stock prices](https://www.kaggle.com/datasets/svaningelgem/nasdaq-daily-stock-prices)
 	- OHLC prices between 1970-01-02 till 2023-03-29.

-The goal of the perceptron will be to predict based on the day's headlines how the stock market will move.
+The goal of the perceptron will be to predict how the stock market will move based on the day's headlines.

 The approach is as follows:
 # Part 1